Kristin Smart case: Paul Flores, prime suspect, arrested nearly 25 years after her disappearance, reports say

 The sheriff’s office earlier on Tuesday said it will announce "major developments" in the investigation at 2 p.m. local time.

-Flores, who was a student with Smart at California Polytechnic State University, San Luis Obispo, was believed to be the last person seen with her before the 19-year-old vanished while walking back to her dorm after a party.
+Flores, who was a student with Smart at California Polytechnic State University, San Luis Obispo, was believed to be the last person seen with the 19-year-old before she vanished while walking back to her dorm after a party.

 CLICK HERE TO GET THE FOX NEWS APP